openshift-labs/learn-katacoda/introduction/deploying-python-42/07-triggering-a-new-build.md

 build.build.openshift.io/blog-django-py-2 started
 ```

-A new build could also have been triggered from the web console by finding the the build configuration for the application under the _Builds_ menu, selecting the kebab menu on the right side of the entry, and clicking on _Start Build_.
+A new build could also have been triggered from the web console by finding the build configuration for the application under the _Builds_ menu, selecting the kebab menu on the right side of the entry, and clicking on _Start Build_.

 As before you can use ``oc logs`` to monitor the log output as the build runs.
 You can also monitor the progress of any builds in a project by running the command: